michaelmangelsdorf/myth/doc/ALU.md

     The borrow bit often comes into play when you have a 16-bit address, and subtract a small number from the low-order byte.
 If the borrow bit is clear, you don't have to do anything to the high-order byte.
 But if it is set, you must decrement the high-order byte by 1 to fix the address.
 The _U effect does this for you.
 Remember, when you store a number info _U, that number gets added to the B:O register pair.
 And although you are just subtracting a byte from O (oh, not 0), the result may spill over into B, or underflow O. And _U has your back and updates B as required.

+  A good way to remember that A gets subtracted from X, and not the other way around, is the actual way in which you proceed.
+First you push a number into A, then you realize you need to subtract 5 from it, so you push the five.
+At this point, the number that is subtracted (the 5) is in A, and your orginal number (the one you want to subtract from) has been pushed into X. You then do SUBB and are left with the result in A.